va1shn9v/PromptIR/README.md

 ## Contact
-Should you have any questions, please contact vaishnav.potlapalli@mbzuai.ac.ae
+Should you have any questions, please contact pvaishnav2718@gmail.com

 **Acknowledgment:** This code is based on the [AirNet](https://github.com/XLearning-SCU/2022-CVPR-AirNet) and [Restormer](https://github.com/swz30/Restormer) repositories.